vdaas/vald/docs/user/get-started.md

     - Vald has auto index backup feature using MySQL + Redis or Cassndora which enables disaster recovery.

 - Distributed Indexing
     - Vald indexes vecotr to distributed multiple agent.
-    - Which means each agent has different graph index.
+It means each agent has different graph index.

 - Index Replication
     - Vald stores each index in multiple agents which enables index replicas.